All Episodes

 That's okay.

-And you can hear the other 911 dispatchers like taking in the calls as well, because everyone and their mom is calling at this point to say that there's an active shooter.
+And you can hear the other 911 dispatchers like taking in the calls as well because everyone and their mom is calling at this point to say that there's an active shooter.

-We've got several people already are grabbing, okay?
+got several people already grabbing, okay?

-Okay, feels like hours, right?
+Feels like hours, right?

 Even though the police end up showing up just a few minutes after this, it feels like hours.

-Is that shot fired?
+Is that shots fired?

 Just stay quiet.